-Cement producers are also replacing fossil fuels with recycled materials such as used tires and spent solvents that are used in the cement manufacturing process.
-Many also incorporate pre-consumer recycled content materials, such as bottom ash, foundry sand, iron slag, etc., to replace conventional materials used to produce portland cement.
+Cement producers incorporate preconsumer recycled content materials, such as bottom ash, foundry sand, iron slag, etc., to replace conventional materials used as raw materials to produce portland cement.
 This process reduces material sent to landfills and in some cases reduces the energy required to pyro-process the cement clinker.
 This recycled content can count toward the achievement of this credit if the manufacturer publishes a recycled content for the portland cement itself.
+Many also replace fossil fuels with recycled materials such as used tires and spent solvents that are used in the cement manufacturing process (these materials are not included in the recycled content calculation for LEED).